dancoyle21/frotz/README.md

 are all different.
 I depend so heavily on the tools that I normally use.
 It's a real culture shock to work in an environment where none of them are available.
 But that's why it's a challenge.

+# Rebuilding

+Full source code is available from https://github.com/jwhitham/frotz, run the "build.sh" script on Linux to rebuild Frotz, uClibc, and the "program" file.